The Rules for Picking Hot Tinder Photos (or any dating app)

 7. Don't flex with a 'hot girl/guy'

 A weird one, but people do it.
 Including a photo with your hottest guy-or-girl-friend does not make people fancy you more!
 It's a strange kind of mind game that just ends up being a huge no-no for many people.
-If you were considering a gal on Tinder who's first picture was her with Harry Styles' doppelganger, wouldn't you (on some level) feel like she was saying 'this is my expectation, don't swipe right unless you're this beautiful'.
+If you were considering a gal on Tinder who's first picture was her with a male supermodel, wouldn't you (on some level) feel like she was saying 'this is my expectation, don't swipe right unless you're this beautiful'.
 This point also includes exes.
 People don't like to see pictures of potential dates with a member of the opposite sex.
 Don't ask us why.
 They just don't.
-Keep it to pictures of just you or small friend groups.

 8. Get fancy